Tentipi Buying Guide

 Basically what you need to ask yourself is what you want your tent to do for you.
 Start by asking yourself these following questions and rank them in order of importance to you.

-• What type of camping will you be doing?
+• How many of you will be using the Tentipi, both as a group and separately?• What type of camping will you be doing?
 Will you be doing wild camping or are you mainly going to be camping on campsites?
 Closely tied to this point is where, geographically speaking, you will be doing your camping.
 Being somewhere in the south offers a different climate, and poses different challenges, than being in the very north of Scotland.

 • What time of year will you be using your tent?
 Are you planning on using it during the summer or all year round?